 Meeting.
 Our bylaws provide that, except in the case of proposals made in accordance with Rule 14a-8, the stockholder must have given timely notice thereof in writing to the Corporate Secretary not less than 75 days nor more than 105 days prior to the first anniversary of the date of the immediately preceding annual meeting of stockholders.
 To be timely for the 2025 Annual Meeting of Stockholders, a stockholder's notice must be received by us between and including the close of business (5:00 p.m.
 Pacific Time) on February 1, 2025 and March 3, 2025.
 Such proposals should be delivered or mailed to the attention of our Corporate Secretary at our principal executive offices at FormFactor, Inc., 7005 Southfront Road, Livermore, California 94551, and we also encourage you to send a copy via e-mail to corporatesecretary@formfactor.com.
-In no event will the public announcement of an adjournment or a postponement of our annual meeting of stockholder's notice a new time period for the giving of a stockholder's notice as provided above.
-A stockholder's notice to the Corporate Secretary must for each matter the stockholder proposes to bring before the annual meeting set forth the information required by our bylaws and applicable law.
+In no event will the public announcement of an adjournment or a postponement of our annual meeting of stockholder's notice to the Corporate Secretary must for each matter the stockholder proposes to bring before the annual meeting set forth the information required by our bylaws and applicable law.